maxchang3/touying-simpl-cau/README.md

 ## Development

-This package is maintained using [Typship](https://github.com/sjfhsjfh/typship) for publishing to the Typst package registry.
+This package is maintained using:

+- [Typship](https://github.com/sjfhsjfh/typship) - for publishing to the Typst package registry.
+- [Typst Upgrade](https://github.com/Coekjan/typst-upgrade) - for upgrading Typst packages.

 ## License